Skip to main content

 This module enhances your professional development in preparation for the role of an autonomous and reflective midwife.
 You are facilitated to critically explore and analyse the factors that influence decision making, including your own attitudes and beliefs and influence upon your practice.
 The contribution of effective midwifery care to the provision of safe and sustainable maternity services is also considered.

 The information above reflects the currently intended course structure and module details.
 Updates may be made on an annual basis and revised details will be published through Programme Specifications ahead of each academic year.
 The regulations governing this course are available on our website.
 If we have insufficient numbers of students interested in an optional module, this may not be offered.

 Registration as an Adult Nurse (RNA) on the NMC Professional Register.
-Level 5 (or equivalent) in a relevant subject.
+120 credits at Level 5 and six months post registration work experience.
 GSCEs at grade C/4 including English, Mathematics and Science.
 Enhanced DBS check and Occupational Health Clearance.
 Shortlisted applicants will be invited for an interview.

 GCSE at grade 4 or above (or grade C or above for GCSEs taken before 2017) in English Language, Mathematics and a science subject or equivalent qualification e.g. Functional/Key skills Level 2 in numeracy and literacy; Level 2 Applied Science.

 Our selection process includes an interview.
 Admission is subject to Occupational Health screening and an Enhanced Disclosure and Barring Service (DBS) check including checks against the Adult and Child Workforce Barring lists if you are offered and accept a place on the course.